amedeo463/PinScreen/README.md

 The C++ successor of PScrInt, still a really big WIP.

 ## Building
-You are on your own on this one.
-To make a build, you must compile the given requests.c to a static library, then you must compile main.cpp with the library we just compiled.
+Building with make is possible only for linux on x86-64 at the moment.

-Building with make is possible only for linux on x86-64 at the moment, I broke the makefile while trying to make the building process more modular.
+All you have to do is run `make` in the root of the repo.

-You must run the makefile at the root of the repo twice (I'll fix that later) to build for linux on x86-64
+Do not worry if it fails to find `openssl/ssl.h`, that means it tried to compile for Windows, although it should already have made a build for Linux on x86-64 at that point

 ## Goals to reach:
 - Add support for a REALLY amount of CPU architectures (even the shadier ones like MIPS, just for the sake of supporting a lot of devices)